 More to do than can ever be done

 There’s far too much to take in here

 More to find than can ever be found

 Through the sapphire sky

 Keeps great and small on the endless round

 It’s a perfect summation of life, there is so much to do/see/touch/experience, that even living life to the absolute fullest, we still couldn’t experience all of it, which is amazing when you think about it.

 I love the sweeping view of the landscape when Zazu flies up to Mufasa

-Up at Pride Rock, King Mufasa (James Earl Jones) is awaiting the arrival of Rafiki, a mandrill who (I believe) serves as an advisor to the king and also presents the new Prince (or Princess) to the animals of the Pride Lands whenever a new one is born.
+Up at Pride Rock, King Mufasa (James Earl Jones) is awaiting the arrival of Rafiki, a mandrill who serves as an advisor to the king and also presents the new Prince to the animals of the Pride Lands whenever a new one is born.
 The newborn Simba is absolutely adorable and somewhat bewildered by everything going on around him.
-Rafiki pronounces his blessing and proceeds to take the lion cub out to the ledge so that all the animals can see him and bow in homage (acknowledging that Simba will be the king in the future).
+Rafiki pronounces his blessing and proceeds to take the lion cub out to the ledge so that all the animals can see him and bow in homage.
 It’s a wonderful moment, and this remains one of my favorite Disney songs.

 For more Lion King, see also: